Effects of Periodontitis on Health

-Research further suggests that gum disease may be a more serious risk for heart disease, more so than hypertension, smoking, cholesterol, gender or age.
+Research indicates that gum disease may provide a greater risk for heart disease than hypertension, smoking, cholesterol, gender, or age.

-Researcher's conclusions suggest that bacteria present in infected gums can become loose and move throughout the body through the bloodstream.
-Once bacteria reaches the arteries, they can irritate them in the same way that they irritate gum tissue causing arterial plaque, which can cause hardening and affect blood-flow.
+According to the researchers' findings, bacteria found in diseased gums can become loose and spread throughout the body via circulation.
+Once bacteria reach the arteries, they can irritate them similarly to how gum tissue is irritated, resulting in arterial plaque, which can cause hardness and impair blood flow.

 Periodontal disease is an infection of the gums, which gradually leads to the destruction of the support of your natural teeth.
 This disease affects more than 80% of Americans by the age of 45.

-Plaque can also harden into a rough, porous substance known as calculus (tartar).
+Plaque can harden and turn into a rough and porous material known as calculus (tartar).

-This can occur both above and below the gum line.
-As periodontal disease progresses, the supporting gum tissue and bone that holds the teeth in place deteriorate.
+Above and below the gum line, calculus can accumulate.
+The supporting gum tissue and bone that hold the teeth in place degrade as periodontal disease advances.